sreeram2022/life/content/post/opensource/index.md

 ## Music Player
 Open-source music players for Android come in various forms with different focuses, such as minimalism and feature-rich interfaces.
 They offer features like an equalizer, sleep timer, and file organization with a minimal interface.
-I’ve tried with gramophone.
+But I'm using **gramophone** as my default music player now cause of it's vintage and aesthetic   interface.

 ## Seal
 Seal allows you to download videos and audio files from platforms such as YouTube.
 The best feature, in my opinion, is the ability to download all videos in a YouTube playlist with one click.

 ## Plain
 PlainApp is an open-source application that allows you to manage your phone through a web browser.
-Access files, videos, music, contacts, and more from your desktop using a secure, easy-to-use web interface!
+Access files, videos, music, contacts, and more from your desktop using a secure, easy-to-use web interface.

 ## Termux
 Termux provides a powerful terminal emulator and Linux environment for Android, allowing you to run a variety of Linux command-line utilities.
 You can install and configure packages according to your needs and create and run scripts to automate tasks.